-Like many actors who want to develop their talents, Vanessa Hudgens observes people – and also uses the experience for personal growth.
-She also develops her awareness through reading, such as the book The Four Agreements.
+Like many actors who want to develop their talents, Vanessa Hudgens observes people, and uses the experience for developing characters and also personal growth.

-Hudgens chose to act in “Sucker Punch” – and wear risqué costumes for the role – because she found the movie’s underlying message empowering.
+Hudgens chose to act in “Sucker Punch” because she found the movie’s underlying message empowering.

 “The way that I carried myself was different.”
 [Los Angeles Times 3.23.11]

 “I don’t like being stagnant.

 “I want to continue to grow and just be better at what I do, and the only way to do that is to keep stepping outside of your comfort zone.” [imdb.com]

 [Photo from “Gimme Shelter.”]